redis/redis-doc/topics/virtual-memory.md

 Virtual Memory
 ===

-Redis Virtual Memory is a feature that was available since Redis 2.0 till Redis 2.4 and is now deprecated.
+Redis Virtual Memory is a feature that was available since Redis 2.0.
+It has been deprecated as of Redis 2.4.

 [redissrc]: http://github.com/redis/redis